Applying to study at Level 1, 2 or first full Level 3 qualification.

 How do I apply for funding to help with childcare costs?

 You will need to complete an additional application form (CF1), which is downloadable from the bottom of this section.
 Alternatively, you can pick one up at any one of our Student Hubs.
 This will need to be completed by yourself and the proposed childcare provider (only Ofsted registered providers can be used).
 You will need to provide birth certificate(s) of child/children and proof of household income.
 Once the childcare application has been returned, we will continue the assessment.

 Please note that until the childcare application has been received we are not able to progress with the assessment.

 Once the childcare application has been submitted to the Student Hub, the form will be assessed and if successful a Service Level Agreement will be sent to the childcare provider to sign and return.
-Once this has been done a letter confirming your childcare support will be sent to you and the childcare provider.
+Once this has been done a letter confirming your childcare support will be sent to you via your email and the childcare provider.

 How will my childcare be paid?

 The childcare provider will be advised to invoice the college monthly and they will be paid in the form of a BACS payment on a monthly basis.